 Further to the above as of 1 July 2021 the rules of the special VAT refund procedure will change slightly as if the occurrence of the reason for the refund request is within six months to the end of the period of limitation or after the period of limitation has lapsed, the taxpayer is entitled to submit this request within one year from the occurrence of the reason for the request.

 From 1 January 2020, taxable persons shall be able to retroactively deduct bad debts from their tax base through self-revision.
 Subject to certain conditions, it shall be possible to reduce the tax base by the net amount of receivables recognised as bad debt.
 The VAT Act shall specify in detail the claims that may qualify as bad debt under the VAT rules, i.e. the cases in which the above option could be invoked.
 Under the transitional provisions, taxpayers will first be able to exercise this option in cases in which the date of supply of the goods or services forming the basis of the claim falls after 31 December 2015.

-As of 1 January 2021, VAT refunds on uncollectible debts will be extended to debts owed by non-taxable persons.
-However, an overly strict interpretation of the eligibility criteria for the VAT refund (for example, if a debt settlement procedure for private individuals must also be carried out in order to collect the debt) would call into question the utility and cost-effectiveness of this provision.
+As of 1 January 2021, VAT refunds on uncollectible debts extended to debts owed by non-taxable persons.
+However, an overly strict interpretation of the eligibility criteria for the VAT refund (for example, if a debt settlement procedure for private individuals must also be carried out in order to collect the debt) might call into question the utility and cost-effectiveness of this provision.

 Tax authority to prepare draft VAT returns